Metabolic Syndrome Do You Have It?

 5. Insulin resistance indicated by blood glucose levels between 101 and 125 mg/dl.

-Of course, you should seek advice from your health care provider, but there are some things you can do, yourself, to reduce or eliminate these risk factors from your health profile.
+Of course, you should seek advice from your health care provider, but there are some changes we can make to help reduce or eliminate these risk factors from your health profile.

 Here are some things you can do to help free yourself from metabolic syndrome.

-Click here to go from Metabolic Syndrome Page to Healthy Eating Home page.
+Click here to go from Metabolic Syndrome page to Weight Loss Tips page.